Insprill/dv-mapify/docs/creatingmaps/railway.md

 Each track is made up of a series of points with handles that control how the track will be created between them.
 There is currently no way to visualize the actual track in the editor.

+To ensure your track isn't obscured by terrain or other objects, it should be at least 0.15m above the ground, and you should leave no less than 2m free on either side.

 On each piece of track you'll see a `Track` component with a few fields.
 Don't worry about those for now, we'll get to them in the [Stations & Job Generation](stations.md) section.